 Trust User - Mark a user, IP address, or email address as "trusted" so those users can bypass certain moderation filters (such as spam).

 Username - The name you use to login to Disqus.
 A username must be unique, and cannot be in use by more than one commenter at a time.
 A username cannot contain any spaces or special characters.

 Usernames are used mostly for two purposes: logging into Disqus, and moderation (for site owners).

 Word Filters - Use word filters to create a list of restricted words that automatically get queued for your review.
 Comments containing restricted words will not appear in the discussion until they've been approved by a moderator.

 Ad Revenue - The amount of money you earn from Reveal ads.

 Below-the-fold - The area of a webpage that is only visible after a reader scrolls down the page.

 Impressions - An impression is counted every time a reader views a page on your site.

-Reveal - Disqus's monetization tool that lets certain Engage users earn revenue through ads powered by Disqus.
+Reveal - Disqus's monetization tool that lets eligible publishers earn revenue through ads powered by Disqus.
 Find out if your site is eligible for Reveal.